-Same Day Dental Crown in Anthem
+Same Day Dental Crown

 At Anderson Dental in Anthem, we can create a new dental crown while you wait.
 With the E4D Dentist System, the wait time will only be a couple of hours—not a couple of weeks as is the case with dental crowns that are fabricated in a dental lab.
 This system allows Dr. Anderson and her team to capture digital images, design the new crown and build the crown right here in our office.
 The result is a restored tooth that looks, feels and performs no differently than one of your natural teeth.